vim/vim/READMEdir/README_dos.txt

 README_dos.txt for version 8.2 of Vim: Vi IMproved.

-This file explains the installation of Vim on MS-DOS and MS-Windows systems.
+This file explains the installation of Vim on MS-Windows systems.
 See "README.txt" for general information about Vim.

 There are two ways to install Vim: